A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Property and density of the leaves

-We can now prove: \begin{thm}[Theorem \ref{A}] Let $\mathcal{M}$ be a non absolute rank one affine invariant orbifold having property $\mathcal{P}$.
+We can now prove: \begin{thm}[Theorem \ref{A}] Let $\mathcal{M}$ be a nonabsolute rank one affine invariant orbifold having property $\mathcal{P}$.
 Then the $\M$-isoperiodic foliation is projectively minimal. \end{thm}

-\begin{proof} Let $(X,\omega)$ be a surface in $\M$ that has property $\mathcal{P}$.
-According to propostion \ref{containshorocycle}, the $\SL$-orbit of $(X,\omega)$ is contained in the closure of its $\M$-isoperiodic leaf.
-Using equation \eqref{commutation} and the fact the closure of $\FM_X$ saturated by $\FM$, we deduce that the closure $\FM_X$ is invariant under the action of $\SL$.
-Using equation \eqref{product}, we conclude that the $\M$-isoperiodic leaf of $(X,\omega)$ is projectively dense.
-Finally, another utilisation of equation \eqref{product} together with \ref{commutation} proves that there is an element of $\GL$ that sends the $\M$-isoperiodic leaf of $(X,\omega)$ to the $\M$-isoperiodic leaf of any other surface in $\M$.
+\begin{proof} Let $q$ be a surface in $\M$ that has property $\mathcal{P}$.
+According to Propositions \ref{containshorocycle} and \ref{whole}, $\SL\cdot q$ is contained in the closure of $\FM_q$.
+Using equation \eqref{commutation} and the fact the closure of $\FM_q$ saturated by $\FM$, we deduce that the closure $\FM_q$ is invariant under the action of $\SL$.
+Using equation \eqref{product2}, we conclude that the $\M$-isoperiodic leaf of $q$ is projectively dense.
+Finally, another utilisation of equation \eqref{product2} together with \eqref{commutation} proves that there is an element of $\GL$ that sends the $\M$-isoperiodic leaf of $q$ to the $\M$-isoperiodic leaf of any other surface in $\M$.
 Since this action is continuous, all the leaves are projectively dense. \end{proof}

-In section 5, we will give examples of rank 1 affine invariant orbifolds that have property $\mathcal{P}$.
+In Section 5, we will give examples of rank 1 affine invariant orbifolds that have property $\mathcal{P}$.
 However, not all of them have it, as shows the following example.